capaj/socket.io-rpc/readme.md

 # socket.io-rpc
 Minimalistic remote procedure call(RPC/RMI) library bootstrapped on socket.io and q.
+Has two client libraries-one for general use, other for AngularJS.

 Whole library is heavily depending on promises.
 When calling over network, promise is always returned.
 ## Usage example